 Learn More about George

 György was born March 28, 1934 in Budapest, Hungary.
 He was the only child of middle class Jewish parents.
 György’s father, Istvan, was an engineer responsible for producing hydraulic grape presses for wineries.
 His mother, Margit, worked as a legal secretary.
-The Pick family could trace its history in the Austro-Hungarian Empire back 230 years, and György had many close relatives in the city.
+The Pick family could trace its history in the Austro-Hungarian Empire back to the early 1700s, and György had many close relatives in the city.

 In the 1930s, Hungary’s authoritarian government pushed the country into close alignment with Nazi Germany.
 Hitler’s speeches were broadcast on the radio and, even though György could not understand German, he was disturbed by the anger he heard in the dictator’s voice.
 Hungary’s anti-Jewish laws were passed between 1938 and 1941.
-Modeled after Germany’s Nuremberg Laws they defined Jews in racial terms, excluded Jews from various professions, and severely restricted their participation in economic life.
-As a result, György's parents lost their jobs.
+Modeled after Germany’s Nuremberg Laws, they defined Jews in racial terms, excluded Jews from various professions, and severely restricted their participation in economic life.
+As a result, György's father lost his job.
+Margit was able to continue working as a legal secretary in the law firm of her uncle, Dr. Pal Kornhauser.

 In 1940, Hungary officially allied itself with the Axis powers.
-György’s father was conscripted into a labor battalion and sent to the newly annexed territory of Ruthenia, where he was forced to build roads for the military.
-He was released after three months, but was reconscripted in 1943 and again in 1944.
+György’s father was conscripted into a labor battalion and sent to the newly annexed territory of Subcarpathian Rus (part of interwar Czechoslovakia and present-day Ukraine), where he was forced to build roads for the military.
+He was released after three months, but was again conscripted in 1943 and 1944.
 György attended school until March 1944, when German troops occupied Hungary.

 In mid-May 1944, the Hungarian authorities, in coordination with the German Security Police, began to systematically deport the Hungarian Jews.
 In less than two months, nearly 440,000 Jews were deported from Hungary.
-Most were deported to Auschwitz, but thousands were also sent to the border with Austria to be deployed at digging fortification trenches.
+Most were deported to the Auschwitz-Birkenau killing center, but thousands were also sent to the border with Austria to be deployed at digging fortification trenches.
 By the end of July 1944, the only Jewish community left in Hungary was that of Budapest, the capital.

-In January, 1945, the Ghetto was liberated by Soviet troops.
-Approximately, 130 of György’s relatives had been killed at Auschwitz-Birkenau.
+In January, 1945, the ghetto was liberated by Soviet troops.
+Approximately 130 of György’s relatives had been killed at Auschwitz-Birkenau, including Margit’s uncle, Dr. Pal Kornhauser.
 After the war, György remained in Hungary, where he earned a degree in engineering.
-In 1956, he came to the United States as a refugee.
+In 1956, he participated in the Hungarian Revolution against the Soviet-backed Communist government.
+Once the Soviets crushed the revolution, he fled the country and came to the United States as a political refugee.
 He earned his Ph.D. in 1965, and then worked for the United States Navy as an aerospace engineer until his retirement in 1995.
 He and his wife, Leticia Flores Pick, live in Arlington, Virginia.

 Why I Volunteer